mithi/simple-cryptography/7-basic-rsa/README.md

 # About
 - Here is a pipeline using basic RSA encryption and decryption.
 A modified PKCS v1.5 is applied to the short secret message prior to RSA encryption and upon decryption, the plaintext recovered is assumed to have a modified PKCS #1 v1.5 format.
+The modulus size is assumed to be around 128 bytes

 # Our Modified PCKS1.5
 ```